nechry/esp-idf-vscode-boilerplate/README.md

 Select (or create) the local directory into which you want to clone the project.

+[Not required] Change the default project name called *main* in files.
+This step renames the executable file.
+By default, the executable file is *main.elf*.

+Open CMakeLists.txt and replace main by <my_project_name>
+Open Makefile and replace main by <my_project_name>
+Open .vscode/launch.json and replace main by <my_project_name> (lines 11 and 19)

 ## Config, Build and Flash

 Open the command palette with the key combination of cmd + Shift + P.